agilepro/software-craftsmanship/docs/Management/Source Management/source12-git-accented-characters.md

 ```

-This is called ‘quoting the paths’ and the values are in octal.
+This is called 'quoting the paths' and the values are in octal.
 The “\\303\\251” is the UTF-8 encoding of the characters displayed in octal.

 ## Turning Path Quoting OFF